-Otoplasty, sometimes referred to as ear pinning or ear reshaping, is a cosmetic ear surgery that alters the size, shape, and position of the outer ear (the pinna).
+Otoplasty, sometimes referred to as ear pinning or ear reshaping, is a cosmetic surgery that alters the size, shape, and position of the outer ear (the pinna).
 Although an otoplasty is most commonly employed to address prominent or protruding ears (prominotia), the procedure can also correct deformities and other issues requiring reconstructive ear surgery.
-An otoplasty is limited to the outer ear and does not affect the internal structure of the ear.
+The procedure does not affect the internal structure of the ear.

-New York board-certified plastic surgeon Dr. Robert J. Morin, a specialist in reconstructive and cosmetic surgery with offices in New York and New Jersey, performs otoplasties on both children and adult patients.
+Board-certified plastic surgeon Dr. Robert J. Morin, a specialist in reconstructive and cosmetic surgery with offices in New York and New Jersey, performs otoplasty on both children and adult patients.
 Dr. Morin’s medical background includes extensive training in pediatric plastic surgery and craniofacial surgery, making him uniquely qualified to work with younger patients.

 An otoplasty procedure is most often performed on children, particularly those who are subjected to teasing or ridicule due their irregularly large ears.
 However adult patients may choose to have an otoplasty for aesthetic reasons or to repair an ear after an injury.

 Adults who are ideal candidates are: